imagej/imagej.github.io/pages/2012-12-11_-_Hiding_generics_in_SCIFIO.md

 like this:

-![**The Evolution of SCIFIO:** Generics can be terrifying.](Terrifying-generics.jpg
-"The Evolution of SCIFIO: Generics can be terrifying.")
+![**The Evolution of SCIFIO:** Generics can be terrifying.](/images/pages/Terrifying-generics.jpg "The Evolution of SCIFIO: Generics can be terrifying.")"

 [Category:News](Category:News "wikilink")
 [Category:ImageJ2](Category:ImageJ2 "wikilink")